Humboldt-WI/blog/content/research/applied_predictive_modeling_19/blog_post_causal_KNN.md

 To label the different observations in the data set, an index column was added, in order to be able to reassign all observations in the later steps of the analysis.
 The original data set contains three outcomes for the treatment variable, i.e. E-Mail for Women, E-Mail for Men and no E-Mail.
 Since the analysis is designed to deal with binary treatment variables, the three possible treatment values are reduced to either receiving an E-Mail or not.
 For the further process of the analysis, the binary variable "treatment" indicates solely whether units received a treatment.
 There is no distinction anymore between E-Mails for Women and Men.

 Since the different treatments were randomly assigned with the same probability, the aggregation of the treatment yields at a propensity score of 2/3 for each individual.
 Therefore, the treatment assignment in the data set is slightly unbalanced.
 Since the difference between the number of treated and untreated customers is not too high, the unbalancedness should not cause any problems for the proposed method.
-For extremely unbalanced data sets with regard to the treatment status, the causal KNN algorithm might not work, because it can become impossible to find sufficiently much treated or untreated nearest neighbours.
+For extremely unbalanced data sets with regard to the treatment status, the Causal KNN algorithm might not work, because it can become impossible to find sufficiently much treated or untreated nearest neighbours.

 The KNN algorithm identifies the nearest neighbours of an individual $i$ by calculating the euclidean distances between target variable outcomes of different units.
 Therefore, the method can only deal with numeric variables.
 To meet this requirement, the non-numeric covariates are transformed into dummy variables, using the mlr package.